VersaHQ/potatochop/README.md

 To use Potatochop, you also need a folder where you keep your mock ups.
 Ideally this folder would be under version control, but it is not required.

-Once the potatochop gem is installed, cd into your comps directory and run `potatochop`.
+Once the Potatochop gem is installed, cd into your comps directory and run `potatochop`.

 ```
 $ cd comps_repo
 $ potatochop
 ```

-This will start up the potatochop server on port XXXX.
-By default, potatochop will serve files in the same heirarchy as the mock ups folder.
+This will start up the Potatochop server on port 4567.
+By default, Potatochop will serve files in the same heirarchy as the mock ups folder.

 ## The Mock Ups folder